The One Who Still Waits For Her

 Listen now as our very own host Becky tells the story of the one that still waits for her, today on Homespun Haints.

 It’s our 30th episode, so it’s our turn to tell one of our own stories.
-On this episode, Becky talks about a house she lived in for the 3 months between high school and college, and the mischievous dead things that resided in the house with her.
+On this episode, Becky talks about a haunted house she lived in for the 3 months between high school and college, and the mischievous dead things that resided there with her.

 The conversation then turns to some of Becky and Diana’s most horrifying experiences deep in the rural south, a place Becky calls home and Diana calls no-man’s land.
 Listen to two different perspectives on places time forgot, and watch out for man-eating cows.

 Episode Show Notes

 Poor, innocent beasts that do little more than bask in the grass turn into man-eating beasts during the horrendous Florida storm discussed in this episode.
 But, as we point out, these are not ordinary cattle.
 They are long-horn cattle, and, as such, they look much scarier than they really are.

 Cows as menacing creatures do pop up from time to time in history and literature.
 Hellcow, a Marvel character, is a vampire cow named Bessie who seeks revenge after Dracula kills and buries her.
 If you’re interested in really going down the vampire cow rabbit hole, you may enjoy this episode by 3 Spooked Girls, which tells of theories of an entire town infected with vampirism after feasting on vampire cow meat.

 Diana and Becky both feel like they narrowly avoided getting stuck in Hurricane Katrina.
 Diana moved out of an apartment that backed right up to the levy by Lake Avenue in Metairie in May of 2005, skipping her own college graduation ceremony to move away to apply for grad school.
 In February of 2005, just 6 months before Katrina hit the Gulf coast, Becky and some other friends visited a college friend living in New Orleans.